 To make the dressing, set the sheets aside.
 Combine the orange juice lemon juice, and sugar in a small saucepan and bring to a gentle boil.
 Cook for 1 or 2 minute, the add the shoyu and vinegar.
 Return to a gentle boil and cook another 1 or 2 minutes, until slightly thickened.
 Remove from the heat and stir in the zests.

-When the rice is done, stir in 1/3 cup of the dressing and add more to taste.
+Stir in 1/3 cup of the dressing into the rice and add more to taste.
 Scoop the rice into individual bowls and top with the toasted nori, green onions, tofu, avocado slices, and a sprinkling of sesame seeds.

 Makes 4-6 servings.